-NFL Trade Rumors: Seahawks’ Earl Thomas Trade Could Bring First Round Draft Pick, According To ‘Seattle Times’
+NFL Trade Rumors: Seahawks’ Earl Thomas Trade Could Bring First-Round Draft Pick, According To ‘Seattle Times’

 It’s mentioned that Earl Thomas is easily the Seahawks’ best player right now, making a trade involving him a rarity for the Seahawks.
 Thomas has made it to six Pro Bowls in eight seasons.
 He trails other Seahawks in terms of their number of Pro Bowls and those are Hall of Fame players Steve Largent, Cortez Kennedy, and Walter Jones.

 An Earl Thomas trade at this point in his career is said to be comparable to when the team dealt receiver Joey Galloway to the Dallas Cowboys for two first-round picks.
 Ironically, Thomas made comments several months ago regarding how much he’d love to play for the Cowboys should the Seahawks “kick him to the curb.”
-He not only grew up as Cowboys fan but is also good friends with Cowboys receiver Dez Bryant.
+He not only grew up as a Cowboys fan but is also good friends with Cowboys receiver Dez Bryant.

 For now, the NFL trade rumors will continue as there are some fans wanting to get value for Thomas while he’s still valuable, and others who believe the best move is to simply sign him for several more years as the team could still possibly contend.
 It will be a gamble if the team offers him for draft picks, as it’s never a sure thing that the value being brought back will replace what was lost.
 The debate over keeping him or moving on will only continue until some sort of resolution comes to the Earl Thomas situation with the Seattle Seahawks.